m-g-k/EventLogMonitor/README.md

 As you can see it looks for the most recent three names by which the product's event log entries have been known.
 One other small change the tool makes is when it outputs an entry that belongs to one of these products it will prefix the name with the letters `BIP` to match the products message naming convention.

-However, if you are not using this tool with any of these products, simply override these defaults with the `-s` flag as described above in the [usage](#usage) section.
+However, if you are not using this tool with any of these products, simply override these defaults with the `-s` flag as described above in the [Usage](#usage) section.

 ## License
 The source code files are made available under the Apache License, Version 2.0 (Apache-2.0), located in the [LICENSE](https://github.com/m-g-k/EventLogMonitor/blob/main/LICENSE) file.